 The same Singer Overlocker 14SH754 model is available through Amazon and other online retailers at almost double this money.
 Then I read the reviews.
 Although generally favourable, there was a bit of doubt too.
-However, in need of a new overlocker for use at home, I let my curiosity get the better of me and bought one yesterday.
+However, in need of a new overlocker for use at home, I let my curiosity get the better of me

 The New Arrival